BolunDai0216/FR3Setup/fr3_ros_workflow/README.md

-# Franka Emika ROS1 Workflow
+# Franka Emika ROS Workflow

 This set of documents describes the system setup and calibration procedure for the FR3 robot arms.
 This document has been broken down into the following sections:

 ## System Setup